tailordev-academy/javascript-react/2-writing-components.md

 #### Enzyme API

-- `shallow()`: use it if you want to test components in isolation from the child components they render;
+- `shallow()`: use it if you want to test components in isolation from the child components they render
-- `mount()`: useful when you have components that may interact with DOM APIs, or may require the full lifecycle in order to fully test the component;
+- `mount()`: useful when you have components that may interact with DOM APIs, or may require the full lifecycle in order to fully test the component
-- `render()`: I do not think I have ever used it.
+- `render()`: I do not think I have ever used it

 #### Example with `shallow()`